Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 ## Why you should know this?

-You shhould be able to write CSS that could be used in anywhere.
-This is where you would start if you were working on a large project building a library that covers a wide range of situations rather than each individula element!
+You should be able to write CSS that could be used anywhere.
+This is where you would start if you were working on a large project building a library that covers a wide range of situations rather than each element!

 ## Learning Objectives